Table of Contents

 - Prepare to tell the emergency department doctor about your child’s tetanus vaccination status, the dog’s vaccination status (or provide contact information for the dog’s veterinarian), the dog’s owner, and whether or not the dog has previously bitten.

 Even after medical treatment, dog bite incidents can have long-term physical and emotional effects.
-Consulting with experienced dog bite attorneys can help families understand their legal rights, especially if the bite caused serious injuries.
+Consulting experienced dog bite attorneys can help families understand their legal rights, especially if the bite caused serious injuries.

-Recommendations for Dog Owners
+Recommendations For Dog Owners

 - Spay or neuter your dog to reduce aggression.